ipython/ipython-in-depth/pycon-submission.md

-We will show how to use IPython in different ways, as: an interactive shell, a graphical console, a network-aware VM in GUIs, a web-based notebook with code, graphics and rich HTML, and a high-level framework for parallel computing.
+We will show how to use IPython in different ways, as: an interactive shell, a graphical console, a network-aware VM in GUIs, a web-based notebook with code, graphics and rich HTML.

 # Audience